• Overcoming Depression

 It’s in those moments when it’s important to hold on to our anchors.
 That might mean listening to music that connects us with our experiences, but it might also mean seeking the help of musical therapists.
 Suffice it to say, we humans have a deep connection with music.

-How You Can Use Music as Cathartic Release
+How You Can Use Music as a Cathartic Release

 Music has a way of connecting us to emotion and experiences.
 Is it any wonder that even St. John Paul II once noted, ‘I have a sweet tooth for song and music’?
 Truly, music is one of the most therapeutic instruments we have available to us.